 This magical Arrow was fashioned by the Wood Elves of Tangle Forest.
-The Arrow is capable of causing a mortal wound if it hits any part of the target's body.
-The Arrow will also pierce any armor, shield (except the Shield of Deflection, see below) or weapon, causing a mortal wound to the target without destroying the shield or weapon.
+The Arrow will also pierce any armor, shield (except the Shield of Deflection, see below) or weapon, inflicting arrow damage regardless of AR.
+Shields hit confer an arm wound.
 The archer must shout, "Arrow of Piercing!" when the Arrow connects with its target to avoid confusion.
-At this point, the Arrow expels its charge, is consumed by the reaction, and may no longer be used as a normal arrow.
-If the Arrow should miss its target, it is still charged and may be used again.
-If the Arrow is not charged, it may be recharged by a Mage, in Hades, or at the discretion of an Elder.